omw2code/GreekNetwork_Backend/README.md

 # GreekNetwork_Backend

-This README provides a very BRIEF and initial overview of the GreekNetwork backend.
+This README provides a VERY BRIEF and INITIAL overview of the GreekNetwork backend.

 Technology Stack:
 * Language: C#